CookieHCl/cookiehcl.github.io/source/_posts/SNU/4-1/컴퓨터그래픽스/250403-splines.md

 $$\mathbf{p}'_0 = \mathbf{p}'_n = 0, \mathbf{p}'_i = \frac{\mathbf{p}_{i+1} - \mathbf{p}_{i - 1}}{2}$$

 Only points are needed to create $C^1$ continuous curve that passes through them!
+We can either position control points and draw a Bezier spline, or draw a Hermite spline directly.

 ## Natural Cubic Splines